githubtraining/innersource-theory/docs/intro_innersource.md

 **Problem:** Everyone seems to have a slightly different idea of what InnerSource is.
 Having a clear definition within the same organization is vital to adopting an InnerSource culture within your organization.

 Think of this as a maze.
-Without a clear understanding and correct direction, it's easy for team members to get lost in their own path.
+Without a clear understanding and correct direction, it's easy for team members to get lost in their own direction of where to go.

 ![logo](images/maze3.png ':align=center')